aboutcode-org/flot/README.rst

 single Python package from a given directory or repository and use a lot of magic to find which module or file to include in your package.

+Also, while ``flot`` promotes declarative builds, it is also possible to run arbitrary Python scripts when you need more power.

 See also `Why use Flot? <https://github.com/pombredanne/flot/blob/main/doc/rationale.rst>`_

 Flot is derived from and based on a modified Flit https://github.com/pypa/flit/